 if the member died as an active member, deferred member or deferred pensioner member (not relevant in Scotland), any final guarantee amount you would have added had the member been paid their pension on the date of death.

-These amounts are ignored because they would take into account actuarial adjustments which are not applicable for a survivor pension.
+These amounts are ignored because they would take actuarial adjustments into account which do not apply to a survivor pension.

 Final underpin calculation – survivor pension

 If the member died as an active member and the underpin date and the date of death are the same, calculate the provisional amounts (see section 3).
-Where the underpin date has already occurred (an active member beyond their final salary scheme normal retirement age) use the provisional amounts you already calculated.
+Where the underpin date has already occurred (ie pensioner member, deferred member, deferred pensioner member (not relevant in Scotland) or an active member beyond their final salary scheme normal retirement age), use the provisional amounts you already calculated.
 You then:

 adjust both provisional amounts (see below section: 'adjusting provisional amounts').
 The adjusted figures are the ‘adjusted assumed benefits’ and the ‘adjusted underpin amount’